-On November 19, 2019, the Corporation entered into a Master Loan Agreement (MLA), Deed of Trust, Assignment of All Rents, Commercial Security Agreement, and several Promissory Notes with Farmers & Merchants Bank.
-The Corporation entered into the Business loan Agreement for the purpose of refinancing its previous commitments with the Bank.
+On November 19, 2019, the Corporation entered into a Master Loan Agreement (MLA), Deed of Trust, Assignment of All Rents, Commercial Security Agreement, and several Promissory Notes with Farmers & Merchants Bank (the Bank).
+The Corporation entered into the Business Ioan Agreement for the purpose of refinancing its previous commitments with the Bank.
 The Bank agreed to make advances in aggregate up to \$4,135,000 (commitment amount) to the Corporation pursuant to the Master Loan Agreement up to November 19, 2029 (Banks commitment expiration date).
-Each advance shall be evidenced by a note with the first note identified therein as Note A and each subsequent note serially identified as Note B, Note C, and Note D. To secure the total obligation, the Corporation granted a Deed of Trust in favor of the Bank on real property known as 12151 Dale Ave., Stanton, CA 90680, 12241 Dale St., Garden Grove, CA 92841, 12281 Dale St., Garden Grove, CA, 12271 Dale St., Garden Grove, CA 92841, 12281 Dale St., Garden Grove, CA 90680.
+Each advance shall be evidenced by a note with the first note identified therein as Note A and each subsequent note serially identified as Note B, Note C, and Note D. Effective December 2, 2021, the Corporation entered Amendment #1 to the MLA with the Bank.
+As part of the amendment, the Corporation was required to provide for additional monthly and quarterly operational reporting.

+To secure the total obligation, the Corporation granted a Deed of Trust in favor of the Bank on real property known as 12151 Dale Ave., Stanton, CA 90680, 12241 Dale St., Garden Grove, CA 92841, 12251 Dale St., Garden Grove, CA, 12271 Dale St., Garden Grove, CA 92841, 12281 Dale St., Garden Grove, CA 92841, 12210 Leafwood St., Stanton, CA 90680, and 12170 Leafwood St., Stanton, CA 90680.